 Why might there be a link from pollution to worker productivity?

-Research has linked worker productivity with two pollutants: (i) ozone; and (ii) fine particulate matter (PM2.5).
+Research has linked worker productivity with two pollutants: (i) ozone; and (ii) particulate matter (PM).
 Ozone is a gas that is not directly emitted but forms from complex interactions between nitrogen oxides and volatile organic chemicals, both of which are directly emitted, in the presence of heat and sunlight.
-PM2.5 consists of solid and liquid particles in the air that vary considerably in size.
-PM2.5 derives from natural sources, such as volcanoes and wildfires, and man-made sources resulting from fossil-fuel combustion.
+PM, which is typically divided into fine (PM2.5) and coarse (PM10) particles, consists of solid and liquid particles in the air that vary considerably in size.
+PM derives from natural sources, such as volcanoes and wildfires, and man-made sources resulting from fossil-fuel combustion.

 Figure 2 and Figure 3 plot the distribution of the productivity of fruit pickers at a farm in California, hinting at the possible role of environmental factors in affecting worker productivity.
+Since productivity is measured in three distinct crops, output is standardized by subtracting the minimum number of pieces per hour required to reach the piece-rate regime and dividing by the standard deviation of productivity for each crop.
 Figure 2 plots the average productivity across all workers on the farm by taking the average output of each worker across all days worked at the farm.
 Not surprisingly, some workers produce considerably more than other workers on a consistent basis.
 Figure 3 plots the average productivity across days by taking the average of all workers’ output on each given day.
 The variation in productivity across days is nearly as large as that across workers, which suggests a potentially important role for day-to-day factors, such as pollution, in determining productivity.

 Empirical challenges and solutions

-There are two major empirical challenges researchers must overcome in order to estimate the effect of pollution on worker productivity (see for a more thorough description).
+There are two major empirical challenges researchers must overcome in order to estimate the effect of pollution on worker productivity.
 The first centers on the availability of high-quality measures of worker productivity.
 General measures of labor productivity used as leading indicators of economic growth are widely available.
 These measures, which essentially divide the total output of a nation by the number of workers, are far from ideal because they do not isolate worker productivity from other inputs, such as physical capital and technology.

 The second challenge is the endogeneity of pollution.
 A large share of pollution is caused by business activity.
 As firms increase their production (where reliance on workers is a major means of achieving this), they emit more pollutants into the environment.
 This leads to “reverse causality,” where higher levels of productivity lead to higher levels of pollution.
 Another concern is that individuals may choose where to live (and work) in part based on the level of air quality in that location.
 When this is the case, it leads to a non-random assignment of pollution, which may give rise to a spurious relationship between pollution and productivity.
 For example, higher-paid individuals may choose to live in cleaner areas.
 These higher-paid individuals may have higher levels of human capital or other unobserved factors that affect their productivity, and these are now correlated with their pollution exposure because of their decision regarding where to live.